 Additionally, for £1.50, UK participants can enter EuroMillions HotPicks as well as the main draw.
 By correctly predicting how many winning numbers they will match, players can win prizes from £10 up to £1 million.
 Get the full details of all HotPicks prizes below:

 |Match 4||£30,000||1 in 46,060|

 |Match 3||£1,500||1 in 1,960|

 Ireland – EuroMillions Plus and Ireland Only Raffle

-Every Irish EuroMillions player is automatically entered into the Ireland Only Raffle, with ten ticket holders winning €5,000 in every draw.
+Every EuroMillions player in Ireland is automatically entered into the Ireland Only Raffle, with ten ticket holders winning €5,000 in each draw.

 |Match 5||€500,000||1 in 2,118,760|

 |Match 3||€20||1 in 214|

 French ticket holders enter My Million simply by playing a EuroMillions line.
 A unique code is generated on their ticket, with one player winning €1 million in each regular draw.
 From time to time, there are multiple My Million prizes to be won in a single draw.

 By paying an additional €1, players in France can also add the Etoile+ option to their ticket, reducing the required amount of numbers matched to win a prize down to just one Lucky Star and boosting the value of other prize tiers.
 Here are the full details of all Etoile+ prizes: